carlocorsa/emission-metrics/README.md

 The repository consists of many modules grouped within different directories:

-* [simulations](simulations): this directory contains modules to select input values for the calculations, load and calculate variables from stored simulation files, define regions, apply scaling based on PDRMIP multi-model means.
+* [simulations](simulations): this directory contains modules to select input values for the response calculations, load and calculate variables from stored simulation files, define regions, apply scaling based on PDRMIP multi-model means.

-* [metrics](metrics): this directory contains modules to compute regional metrics for the different pollutants
+* [metrics](metrics): this directory contains modules to compute regional metrics for the different pollutants.

-* [scenarios](scenarios): this directory contains modules to compute temperature responses to different emission scenarios
+* [scenarios](scenarios): this directory contains modules to compute temperature responses to different emission scenarios.

-* [plotting](plotting): this directory contains modules for plotting responses
+* [plotting](plotting): this directory contains modules for plotting responses.

-* [uncertainties](uncertainties): this directory contains modules to compute and propagate uncertainties
+* [uncertainties](uncertainties): this directory contains modules to compute and propagate uncertainties.

-* [utils](utils): this directory contains utility modules (e.g., with statistical functions)
+* [utils](utils): this directory contains utility modules (e.g., with statistical functions).

 ## Examples